priscilamandli/Agenda/README.md

 ![The page look like this](./public/page.jpeg)

-This is the first projects by my self.
-Consists in get some values, save them in the database and then, render them in cards.
+This is the first project by myself.
+Consists of getting some values, saving them into the database followed by rendering them in cards.

 If you want to **reuse my code** follow this steps:
 1. Create a *project* and a *database* in [Firebase/Firestore](https://firebase.google.com/) .